chrishoina/ords-desk-reference/jetty.md

 </Configure>
 ```

+> [!NOTE]
+> I'm using ORDS in standalone mode, so if you are using Apache Tomcat or Weblogic, this will not work.

-First, create a Jetty `XML` file.
-Next, place it in your `/etc`[^1.1.1a] folder, prior to starting ORDS back up.
-In this example I've named the file `jetty_headers.xml`.
+To test this out, first, create a Jetty `XML` file and populate the body with the contents in the above example.
+In this example, I've named the file `jetty_headers.xml`.

+Next, place the file in your `/etc`[^1.1.1a] folder.
+Once there, start ORDS back up (i.e., `ords serve`).
 I have installed and deployed ORDS locally (i.e., `localhost`), with my configuration folder named `configuration`.
 With the full path being:

 ```sh
 /Users/choina/ords/configuration/global/standalone/etc/jetty_headers.xml
 ```

-And here is a view of how my ORDS configuration folder is structured:
+For reference, here is a view of how my ORDS configuration folder is structured:

 ```sh
 .